 So, never spray pure ammonia onto your hostas or surrounding plants unless you’re trying to kill them.
 Also, if your hostas are surrounded by other types of plants, be very careful.

 If you have any doubt, test.
 Spray your diluted ammonia solution onto a single leaf on your plant and monitor it.
 If it gets damaged, you need to dilute it more and test it again before you douse the area.
 If there isn’t any reaction, you’re most likely safe.

 Remember, what works for one person may not work for another.
 So you can ask for advice, but always test everything out before you spray entire areas to kill the slugs.
-You may have to make adjustments if you’re working around different plants around your hostas.
+You may have to make adjustments if you’re working with different plants around your hostas.

 Short and Long-Term Results of Killing Slugs with Ammonia